 Conformance checking in Apromore

-Performance mining techniques take as input a process model and an event log.
-They produce as output an enhanced process model.
-The process model given as input may be a manually designed process model, or a process model discovered automatically from an event log.
-The enhanced process model contains annotated and color-coded elements, which help to answer questions such as: “Where are the bottlenecks in the process?”, “Which activities consume the highest amount of effort (processing time)?”, or “How do the process performs when the workload is higher-than-usual?”
+Performance mining techniques take as input an event log and extract performance analytics of the underlying business process, which help to answer questions such as: “Where are the bottlenecks in the process?”, “Which activities consume the highest amount of effort (processing time)?”, or “How do the process performs when the workload is higher-than-usual?”

 Performance mining in Apromore